This article was updated Feb. 5, 2021

 North Carolina.
 Gov. Roy Cooper has strengthened the state’s mask mandate requiring people over age 5 to wear a face covering in any indoor space regardless of physical distancing and outdoors if it’s not possible to stay six feet from others.

+North Dakota.
+Governor Doug Burgum did not renew North Dakota’s mask mandate in mid-January.
+This was one of the last states to mandate masks in November when hospitals were overflowing with COVID cases and near capacity.
+When the governor let the mandate lapse, he said less than 2 % of its hospital capacity was being used for COVID patients.
 Ohio.
 Residents age 10 or older must wear face coverings at all times in an indoor location that is not a residence and outside if they are unable to maintain a distance of six feet from others not in their household.

 Oregon.
 Residents 5 and older must wear masks in indoor spaces and outdoors if physical distancing is not possible.